-The first thing you need to do is visit a vet so he can run some tests on the dog to determine the right measures and skin products he will prescribe to the dog.
-Keep in mind that hyperkeratosis can affect any breed or age of a dog, and some may require special care or products if the problem has severely damaged the skin or if they have sensitive skin.
+The first thing you need to do is visit a vet so he can run some tests on the dog.
+The vet determines the right measures and skin products he will prescribe to the dog.
+Keep in mind that hyperkeratosis can affect any breed or age of a dog.
+Some may require special care or products if the problem has severely damaged the skin or if they have sensitive skin.

 Methods of Managing Hyperkeratosis

-- Use paw protective gear – When taking your dog out for a walk, make sure to put some boots or socks on their paws to prevent them from getting hurt by the rough ground.
+When taking your dog out for a walk, make sure to put some boots or socks on their paws.
+This will prevent them from getting hurt by the rough ground.